idle-user/fjbot-discordbot/README.md

 [![status](https://img.shields.io/badge/Project%20Status-work--in--progress-green.svg)](#)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=jesus_andrade45%40yahoo%2ecom&lc=US&item_name=GitHub%20Projects&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)

 A Discord bot with focus on wrestling events and  [Matches](https://fancyjesse.com/projects/matches).

 **Discord Server:** [WatchWrestling](https://discord.gg/Q9mX5hQ)

 ## Introduction

-This Discord Bot was originally created for a Discord Server back in 2017.
-It was made with the focus to integrate [Matches](https://fancyjesse.com/projects/matches) into the Server.
-This allows Users to bet and rate matches, look up Superstar biographies, share gifs, and be alerted of upcomming wrestling events.
+This Discord Bot was originally created back in 2017 to integrate [Matches](https://fancyjesse.com/projects/matches) into the server.
+This allows users to bet and rate matches, look up Superstar biographies, share gifs, and be alerted of upcomming wrestling events.

-Originally, this bot was handled through a single Python file.
+Originally, this bot ran through a single Python file.
 I had no idea that I would still be supporting the bot this long or even begin scaling it to include additonal features and commands.
 Because of the expansion of the bot, I decided to transition this Discord Bot project to use cogs.
 Made code management a whole lot easier.
+Now I continue support on the bot as a hobby and development experience.

-## Prerequisites
+## Bot Sample

-Python3
+TODO

-## Installing
+## Development Setup

+*Using Python3.7.3 for this example.
+Your version might differ*

 Update and install required libraries for Python3.7.3
 ```